jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 "Yes."

 "Jack, I need you to kill the sequencer immediately.
-Pull the plug, and I need it in the next 30 seconds."
+Pull the plug, and I need it done in the next 30 seconds."

 "Guys, know I can't do that.
-I don't even know this call is authentic.
-They got people that'll AI clone your voice and--."
+I can't even prove this call is authentic.
+This could be an AI voice and--."

 "Jack, we've had a major hack.
 Look it up.
 It's all over X. If you don't kill that server in the next 30 seconds, billions of dollars will be lost."